aweary/alder/README.md

 ### Include pattern

-You can pass either a string or a regular expression to `--include`:
+You can pass either a string or a regular expression as string to `--include`:

 ```sh
 # excluding single directory